nazsakib/php-mysql-projects/README.md

 ### 2. Students Result System

-Add, Update and delete students informations along with their subject wise marks.
+Add, Update and delete students informations along with their subject wise marks. ( Working )

+### 3. Students Grade CRUD

+Simple CRUD where students can add, update, and delete their grade along with their degree.